Proper actions and decompositions in equivariant K-theory: Additional proofs regarding the assumption (K)

-\begin{thm} If $G$ is an almost connected Lie group acting on a compact $G$-space $X$, then it satisfies $(AN)$. \begin{proof} Let $E$ be a finite-dimensional $G$-vector bundle over $X$.
-By the induction structure on vector bundles there is a finite-dimensional $K$-vector bundle $E'$ over $S$ such that there is an isomorphism of $G$-vector bundles As $K$ satisfies (AN) (being a compact group), there is a finite-dimensional $K$-vector bundle $F'$ over $S$ and a finite-dimensional $K$-representation $V$ such that It implies This proves (AN) for $G$. \end{proof} \end{thm}
+As the group $K$ is compact, it is also a closed subgroup of $G$.
+Then, by Cartan's closed subgroup theorem (Theorem 20.10 in \cite{lee2003introduction}), $K$ is a compact Lie group and therefore $K$ satisfies (AN).
+So there is a finite-dimensional $K$-vector bundle $F'$ over $S$ and a finite-dimensional $K$-representation $V$ such that It implies This proves assumption (AN) for $G$. \end{proof} \end{thm}

 \begin{thm} Suppose $A$ is a closed, normal subgroup of an almost connected group $G$.
-Then $Q=G/A$ is almost connected. \begin{proof} Let $Q_0$ be the identity component of $Q$.
+Then $Q=G/A$ is almost connected. \begin{proof} This theorem is a direct consequence of \cite{prolie}, Lemma 5.7.
+Nevertheless we provide a sketch of a proof using different arguments.
+Let $Q_0$ be the identity component of $Q$.
 Note that $\overline{G_0A}/A\subset Q_0$.
-Therefore $Q/Q_0$ is a closed subspace of Since $G/G_0$ is a compact space, the quotient space $(G/G_0)/(\overline{G_0A}/G_0)$ also is, and then $Q/Q_0$ is a compact space. \end{proof} \end{thm}
+Therefore On the other side, we note that Since $G/G_0$ is a compact space, the quotient space $(G/G_0)/(\overline{G_0A}/G_0)$ also is.
+So $Q/(\overline{G_0A}/A)$ is also compact and then $Q/Q_0$ is a compact space. \end{proof} \end{thm}

 \begin{thm} Suppose $H$ is a finite index, closed subgroup of an almost connected Lie group $G$.
-Then $H$ is almost connected. \begin{proof} By the finite index of $H$ in $G$, for $g_1,g_2,\dots ,g_k$ a set of representatives of the quotient $G/H$.
-Since each element $g\in G$ belongs to only one set $g_iH$ for some $i\in \{1,2,\dots ,k\}$, a map $f:G\to H$ can be defined as $f(g)=g_i^{-1}g$ with $i$ such that $g\in g_iH$.
-This application is surjective, hence its image is dense in $H$.
-Since $G$ is almost connected, by Lemma 5.7 in \cite{prolie}, $H$ is an almost connected group. \end{proof} \end{thm}
+Then $H$ is almost connected. \begin{proof} By the finite index of $H$ in $G$, for $g_1=e,g_2,\dots ,g_k$ a set of representatives of the quotient $G/H$.
+Note that for each $i=1,...,k$ the set $g_iH$ is a closed set due it is the image of $H$ via the homeomorphism $g_i:G\rightarrow G$ the which maps $h\mapsto g_ih$.
+Observe that $G_0$ is contained in $H$, because then $G_0$ is a disjoint union of finite closed sets in $G_0$, as $G_0$ is connected, $G_0$ is contained in the coset $H$.
+Then $G_0=H_0$ and $H/H_0=H/G_0$ that is a closed subset of $G/G_0$, as $G/G_0$ is compact then $H/H_0$ is compact. \end{proof} \end{thm}

-\begin{thm} Suppose the short sequence $1 \to A\to G\to Q\to 1$ is an exact sequence, where $A$ is a connected normal subgroup of $G$.
-If $Q$ is almost connected then $G$ is almost connected. \begin{proof} Let $A$ be a connected subgroup of $G$.
-The group $A$ contains the identity.
-Therefore it is the case that $A\subset G_0$.
-Since $A$ is normal,
+\begin{thm} Suppose $1 \to A\to G\to Q\to 1$, where $A$ is a compact normal subgroup of the Lie group $G$, then if $Q$ is almost connected, $G$ is almost connected. \begin{proof} Firstly, we point out that an almost connected Lie group $Q$ only has a finite number of connected components.